yegor256/blog/_posts/2014/apr/2014-04-06-introduction.md

 ---

 This is the first post on my new blog.
-Therefore, it's not about anything in particular &mdash; just an introduction and my way of saying hello.
+Therefore, it's not about anything in particular&mdash;just an introduction and my way of saying hello.
 This blog will be primarily about software development ideas.
 As my [About Me](/about-me.html) page says,